MEDSL/2022-elections-official/README.md

 *Notes:*
 * Only 36 of Indiana's 92 counties released precinct-level election results in 2022.
 In 2020, only 56 counties ultimately released precinct-level results.
 We do not expect full 2022 precinct-level results from Indiana.

 * We cannot conduct our usual county-level vote aggregation check in this state because counties reported at _either_ the precinct level or the county level, so the two levels of vote totals cannot be compared.
-So if you do want to use these data, we caution that results are non-systematically missing.
+So if you do want to use these data, we caution that results are systematically missing.
 Please carefully check the accuracy of any data you use from this state.

 ### Iowa